nerffan1/FLOSICDOC/docs/tutorials/dtutorials/tutorial2.rst

 The FOD forces, along their respective FOD positions, are displayed in the **records** file.

-The **fande.out** file contains the (1) iterations, (2)total DFT+SIC energies, (3) square root of the sum of the squares of the FOD forces, and (4) the max FOD forces.
+The **fande.out** file contains the (1) iterations, (2) total DFT+SIC energies, (3) square root of the sum of the squares of the FOD forces, and (4) the max FOD forces.
 When optimizing FODs, this is a good file to check for the convergence of FOD forces.
 There is also **fande.dat** which holds the last iteration of **fande.out**.

 ************************************
-Further Iterations for Optimal FODs
+How to Further Optimize FODs
 ************************************

-Re-running the code will cause another self-consistent calculation to be performed using the updated FOD positions.
-A new total energy and new FOD forces will be calculated, and the FOD positions will again be updated.
+Re-executing the code will run another SCF calculation to be performed using the updated FOD positions.
+A new total energy and new FOD forces will be calculated, and the FOD positions will - again - be updated.
 Repeating this process will result in the optimization of the FOD positions.
 Convergence can be gauged by the size by the largest FOD force.
 When this drops below a chosen convergence criterion, the FODs are optimized.

 .. note::

     Currently, the FOD convergence criterion is hard-coded and requires recompilation.
+Look into :code:`electronic_geometry_lbfgs.f`

-To further optimize FODs, repeatedly run the code until the calculation is optimized to your criterion.
+A simple iterative loop can repeatedly run the code until the calculation is optimized to your criterion.
-A simple iterative loop can help with this process.

 For the example of H2, there is only one FOD of each spin.
 Placing the FODs at any position in space for such a case will give the same energy and the force on the FOD will therefore be zero.